-- Be guided by courtesy and common sense. - Patrol deck, locker rooms, spectator, lobby, walkways, parking lot and restroom areas. - Report any accidents or injuries to the Meet Safety Director (MSD); complete the Report of Occurrence form if asked to by the MSD. - Smoking is not permitted in any indoor area or in any exterior area where swimmers would be present. - Be alert for any unsafe conditions or actions. - o Glass on the pool deck, locker rooms, restrooms used by swimmers. - Use of thumbtacks or staples on bulletin boards in any area where swimmers would be walking without shoes. - o Sharp edges anywhere. - o Protruding objects. - o Blocked exits. - o Blocked stairwells or stairways. - o Fire hazards. - o Icy walkways - o Etc. - Be alert for unauthorized persons anywhere within the meet venue, especially on deck or in locker room areas. - People authorized to be on deck include; Swimmers entered in the meet, currently registered coaches, officials, meet workers, facility staff and safety personnel. - o Coaches are required to display their USA Swimming registration card. - o Check with the MSD about the appropriate color. - If not familiar with a coach and his/her registration status, and they do not have their registration card, require them to complete a USA Swimming Coach Membership Verification form.
-MSD will have forms.
+- Be guided by courtesy and common sense. - Patrol deck, locker rooms, spectator, lobby, walkways, parking lot and restroom areas. - Report any accidents or injuries to the Meet Safety Director (MSD). - Smoking is not permitted in any indoor area or in any exterior area where swimmers would be present.

+present.

+- Be alert for any unsafe conditions or actions.

+- o Glass on the pool deck, locker rooms, restrooms used by swimmers.

+- Use of thumbtacks or staples on bulletin boards in any area where swimmers would be walking without shoes.

+- Sharp edges anywhere.

+- Protruding objects.

+- Blocked exits.

+- Blocked stairwells or stairways.

+- Fire hazards.

+- o Icy walkways

+- o Etc.

+- Be alert for unauthorized persons anywhere within the meet venue, especially on

+deck or in locker room areas.

+• People authorized to be on deck include; Swimmers entered in the meet, currently registered coaches, officials, meet workers, facility staff and safety personnel.